Beheading of John the Baptist: Relics

 A Muslim shrine inside the Umayyad Mosque, in Damascus, Syria, purportedly houses the head of John the Baptist.

 A 1742 Tarì coin of the Knights Hospitaller, depicting the head of Saint John the Baptist on a round silver platter.

 John the Baptist is said to have been buried at the Palestinian village of Sebastia, near modern-day Nablus in the West Bank.
-Mention is made of his relics being honored there in the fourth century.
+Mention is made of his relics being honoured there in the fourth century.
 The historians Rufinus and Theodoretus record that the shrine was desecrated under Julian the Apostate around 362, the bones being partly burned.
 The tomb at Sebastia continued, nevertheless, to be visited by pious pilgrims, and St. Jerome bears witness to miracles being worked there.
 Today, the tomb is housed in the Nabi Yahya Mosque ("John the Baptist Mosque").

 John the Baptist's head

 What became of the head of John the Baptist is difficult to determine.
 Nicephorus and Symeon Metaphrastes say that Herodias had it buried in the fortress of Machaerus (in accordance with Josephus).
 Other writers say that it was interred in Herod's palace at Jerusalem; there, it was found during the reign of Constantine and thence secretly taken to Emesa, in Phoenicia, where it was concealed, the place remaining unknown for years, until it was manifested by a revelation in 453.

 Over the centuries, there have been many discrepancies in the various legends and claimed relics throughout the world.
 Several different locations claim to possess the severed head of John the Baptist.
 Among the various claimants are: